djeada/Statistics-Notes/notes/basic_concepts/conditional_probability.md

-## The Multiplication Rule
+## The Multiplication Rule in Probability

-The multiplication rule is used to find the probability of two events A and B happening together:
+The multiplication rule is a fundamental concept in probability theory.
+It is particularly useful when dealing with the probability of two or more events occurring in sequence or simultaneously.
+This rule has two forms, depending on whether the events are independent or dependent.

+### Independent Events

+Two events A and B are independent if the occurrence of one does not affect the probability of occurrence of the other.
+For independent events, the multiplication rule states:

 $$
+P(A \cap B) = P(A) \times P(B)
+$$

+This means the probability of both events A and B occurring is the product of their individual probabilities.

+### Dependent Events

+If the occurrence of event A in some way influences the occurrence of event B, these events are considered dependent.
+For dependent events, the probability of both events occurring is given by:

+$$
 P(A \cap B) = P(A|B) \times P(B)
 $$

+Here, \( P(A|B) \) is the conditional probability of event A given that event B has occurred.
+It represents the probability of A under the condition that B is known to have occurred.

 ## Independent Events